Monday, July 28, 2014

 Banksy made street art, and he made it political and anti-authoritarian, using ‘actions’ to publicize himself.
 His first show was outside the back of a van full of his paintings, which he stopped in the middle of a narrow street to serve free beer, which attracted a quick crowd in crowded London.
 The cops showed up because he had stopped traffic.
 His stencil paintings make fun of authority, cops, war, capitalist governments, corporations, poverty and systemic ills.
 In New York one day while on a residency, he sold his paintings anonymously in Central Park for cheap, and few bought them.
 Yet when they are labelled ‘Banksy’s” they now sell for massive amounts.
 This act showed that ‘art’ now is nothing but another form of commercial branding.
 New York has smartly covered each Banksy work as it came up on the streets with plexiglass, to protect it from being destroyed.

 Street art is free, fluid and is getting more widespread – done by artists from all over the world.
 Some is sculpture crafted to walls or poles.
 Some duplicates Soviet revolutionary propaganda.
 Here at Mayday, we had a stencil of a black kid with an AK-47 stenciled to our brick wall in 2 colors, saying 'Lets Riot."
 It lasted for 3 years.
+Was it a Banksy?
 We think the city 'graffiti patrol' patriotically cleaned it off.
 An American street artist, Shepard Fairey, did the “Hope” poster that was adopted by the Obama campaign, and whose supporters sticker his images on light poles everywhere in the world.
 But like anything else, now non-political decorators are moving in (even a Hare Krishna), and the art is moving into the galleries due to the obvious talent.
 Fairey himself is no radical obviously, as his work about Obama shows.

 Regular art movements are dead and empty, lacking excitement and instead provoking laughter.
 Nothingism is their moniker.
 The only artistic life that rises above decoration now comes from what I call ‘critical art,’ which reflects the future, from the lower classes, ethnic minorities, from third-world or second-world nations.
 It comes from areas outside commercialism, outside the ‘first’ world and outside the bourgeois power structure.
 Street art is their herald.